Mark Hanna: Nominating McKinley

 A key to defeating the bosses' "favorite son" strategy was Illinois.
 A young Chicago businessman and McKinley supporter, Charles Dawes (who would thirty years later be vice president under Coolidge) worked at Illinois district and state conventions to elect delegates pledged to McKinley.
 Dawes and Hanna worked closely together, with the latter relying on the young entrepreneur to secure support from his connections in the Chicago business community.
-Despite the opposition of Illinois' Republican political machine, Dawes and Hanna were able to secure all but a few of Illinois' delegates for McKinley, giving the former Ohio governor a strong advantage going into the convention.
+Despite the opposition of Illinois's Republican political machine, Dawes and Hanna were able to secure all but a few of Illinois's delegates for McKinley, giving the former Ohio governor a strong advantage going into the convention.
 According to Williams, "As early as March 1896, the bandwagon had become a steamroller."

 As the convention approached, journalists awoke to the fact that McKinley would, most likely, be the Republican nominee.
 Those newspapers that were Democratic in their outlook, including publisher William Randolph Hearst's New York Journal, sent reporters to Canton to dig up dirt on McKinley.
 The candidate had a sterling reputation for personal and political honesty, and reporters found that even McKinley's few personal enemies spoke well of him.
 McKinley's financial problem in 1893 was one of the few marks on his record, and the newspapers began to suggest that those who had made large contributions to aid him would own him as president.
 Attacks on some of McKinley's associates, such as Chicago publisher H. H. Kohlsaat or McKinley's old friend from his days as a practicing lawyer, Judge William R. Day, cut little ice with voters; the press had better luck with Hanna.
 The Journal began to describe McKinley's backers as a "Syndicate", staking money to secure a bought-and-paid-for president.
 Journal reporter Alfred Henry Lewis attracted considerable attention when he wrote, "Hanna and the others will shuffle and deal him like a pack of cards."

 In St. Louis, the bosses again tried to secure political favors in exchange for their support; with little need to deal, Hanna, backed by McKinley via telephone from Canton, refused.
 McKinley was nominated easily.
 To balance the ticket, McKinley and Hanna selected New Jersey party official and former state legislator Garret Hobart, an easterner, as vice-presidential candidate.
 The convention duly nominated Hobart; Hanna was elected chairman of the Republican National Committee for the next four years.